How can a Private Investigator help when it comes to Child Custody Issues or a Divorce Matter you may have?

 Surveillance in a Family Law Case: Surveillance is not only used in cheating spouse cases anymore.
 It can help to determine if a parent is adhering to the court orders and terms of their visitation.
 It can also show if they are working where they say they are or not documenting income, or to prove co-habitation in an alimony case or custody issues.

-Asset or Income Reporting: Some common asset searches look for property and/or vehicle ownership or new purchases, county or federal (IRS) civil lawsuit settlements, as well as ownership in a business.
+Asset or Income Reporting: Some common asset searches look for property, hidden bank/brokerage accounts, vehicle ownership or new purchases, county or federal (IRS) civil lawsuit settlements, as well as ownership in a business.
 The employment aspect of the case is often very important.
-A discreet surveillance or check can often report large amounts of unreported income through jobs like construction, hair cutting/styling, landscaping, child care, computer repair, marketing, graphic design, sales online/store (Ebay, Amazon, Etsy, Pampered Chef, etc.) and more.
+A discreet surveillance or asset check can often report large amounts of unreported income through jobs like construction, hair cutting/styling, landscaping, child care, computer repair, marketing, graphic design, sales online/store (Ebay, Amazon, Etsy, Pampered Chef, etc.) and more.

 Welfare Checks During Visitation: All too often the courts will grant visitation to a parent that has had a questionable past.
-Doing a spot check or a surveillance in a public place can make sure your child is safe, where they say they are, and that your spouse is following orders set forth by the court for your child’s safety.
+Doing a spot check or a surveillance in a public place can make sure your child is safe, confirm visitation location, and that your spouse is following orders set forth by the court for your child’s safety.
 This not only gives you peace of mind, but can also give you valuable documentation if the court order is breeched.